aliasrobotics/ros2_fuzzer/docs/source/install.rst

 ============

-Install the ROS fuzzer by directly downloading from PyPi:
+Install the ROS2 fuzzer by directly downloading from PyPi:

 .. toctree::
    :maxdepth: 4